Mentor (A'lars): Powers and abilities

 As a member of the Eternals, Mentor has superhuman stamina and durability, and a gifted intellect.
 He possesses various superhuman powers, including the ability to project cosmic energy as waves of concussive force and the ability to manipulate matter on the molecular level.
 Mentor has displayed telepathic abilities, the limits of which are as yet unknown.

 Mentor has knowledge of science and technology far in advance of present-day Earth.
 As ruler of Titan, Mentor has access to and full use of a wide range of advanced technology located on that artificial moon.

 In other media

 Mentor appears in the Silver Surfer episode "Learning Curve", voiced by Cedric Smith.
-He is Thanos' brother instead of Starfox due to a typographical error in the script.
+He is said to be Thanos' brother instead of Starfox due to a typographical error in the script.